rhregalado/rhregalado.github.io/_essays/essay2.md

 title: "Maria: An Ode by the Mountains"
 date: 2018-11-28
 permalink: /essays/maria
-excerpt: '<b>[POETRY]</b> Sharing this four-part poem I wrote years ago after visiting a place so vivid and pure it stole my heart in an instant.
+excerpt: '<span style="font-family: 'Playfair Display', serif;"><em>Poetry</em></span> Sharing this four-part poem I wrote years ago after visiting a place so vivid and pure it stole my heart in an instant.
 One moment I was simply gazing at a mountain peak, breathing in the stillness, and the next, my hands were furiously scribbling words I didn’t even know I had in me.
 I stared at them for a long while before it hit me—that I think I’d made poetry.
 I tucked it away and forgot about it.
-But now there’s this person, and as I read it again, I can’t help but wonder; maybe it was for him all along...'
+But now there’s this person, and as I read it again, I can’t help but wonder; maybe it was for them all along...'
 tags:
   - Poetry
 ---

 <div style="text-align: justify;">Sharing this four-part poem I wrote years ago after visiting a place so vivid and pure it stole my heart in an instant.
 One moment I was simply gazing at a mountain peak, breathing in the stillness, and the next, my hands were furiously scribbling words I didn’t even know I had in me.
 I stared at them for a long while before it hit me—that I think I’d made poetry.
 I tucked it away and forgot about it.
-But now there’s this person, and as I read it again, I can’t help but wonder; maybe it was for him all along...</div>
+But now there’s this person, and as I read it again, I can’t help but wonder; maybe it was for them all along...</div>

 <h2>Part 1: Encounters and Longings</h2>